-- Send in your identification documents (To see all the account opening documents, click here).
+- Send in your identification documents

 2. Define your own investment goals

-Are your goals to ensure a comfortable retirement, help your children have a better future, save towards a new home or save for a long overdue vacation?
+Are your goals to ensure a comfortable retirement, help your children have a better future, save towards a new home or save for a long-overdue vacation?
 Regardless of your age, current financial status and aspirations, clarifying your ‘why’ will help you achieve your investment goal.
-Determining your time frame is also crucial in your decision on what kind of shares to invest in.
+Determining your timeframe is also crucial in your decision on what kind of shares to invest in.

 3. Decide on how much money you have to invest

 The amount you have available for an investment largely depends on your overall financial situation.
-It’s unadvisable to invest borrowed money as the interest you’ll be paying on the loan will most likely be high.
+It’s inadvisable to invest borrowed money as the interest you’ll be paying on the loan will most likely be high.
 Another financial error to avoid is investing before you have paid off all your short-term debt – the interest rate on debt is usually higher than the returns you’ll be receiving from your investment.
 By clearing up your debt (especially credit card debt), you will free up more of your cash for investing.

 4. Educate yourself